idefix-code/tutorial/AdvancedSetup/README.md

 ### Fill the cs(k,j,i) array and compile
 Next, you should fill the array `cs(k,j,i)` with the expression we want for the sound speed.
 This will be the core of your "compute kernel", i.e. the code that will be effectively executed by the device.
 Here, and very often in idefix, this kernel is defined as a `KOKKOS_LAMBDA`, which is a simple, inlined way to define a function to be executed by the device.

-At this point, you can try to configure and compile the code, and it should build properly.
+At this point, you can try to configure (`cmake $IDEFIX_DIR`) and compile the code (`make -j 8`), and it should build properly.
 However, if you run it, you will get an error message.
 The reason is simple: we have defined a function to compute the sound speed array, we have told idefix that we were going to use a user-defined function, but we have not said *where* was this function!
 This is the role played by enrollment.

 ### Function enrollment